JonathanC13/python_ref/Structures/ok.md

 ```

 ####**C semaphore:**
+A semaphore is simply a variable that stores an integer value.
+This integer can be accessed by two operations: wait() and signal() to coordinate A critical section execution

 1. For one whole program
 **Init:**

 ```
 	int res;
+  sem_t sync_bin_sem;
 	// int sem_init(sem_t *sem, int pshared, unsigned int value); if 0 it is shared among threads, if pshared is non-zero means shared with multiple processes so need a shared memory location. res = sem_init(&bin_sem, 0, 0);	// 2nd arg is scope if (res != 0){